Conquering Obstacles in the Path Toward Getting a Job

 We all have unique experiences that make us who we are.
 It is part of the mission of experienced staffing companies like BONNEY Staffing Center to help everyone who wants to find work get a job.
 If a Staffing Supervisor finds they simply can’t place a job seeker directly, they’ll suggest other resources.
 That can include Social Services, Career Centers that offer workshops and seminars and job training, local Chambers – even other staffing companies.

-For job seekers, relying on an experienced Staffing Supervisor to serve as liaison to potential employers and a focus on solutions instead of barriers can make the difference between being “screened out” and being given an opportunity to demonstrate their strengths.
+For job seekers, relying on an experienced Staffing Supervisor to serve as a liaison to potential employers and a focus on solutions instead of barriers can make the difference between being “screened out” and being given an opportunity to demonstrate their strengths.
 In Maine and New Hampshire, where employers often express concerns about a thin labor pool, that can be a win-win for employers and employees alike.